wischmcj/canopyHydrodynamics/paper.md

 ![Stem Flow Highlight XY](./docs/source/imgs/example_tree_XY_docs_ex.png)
 ![Alpha Shape Example](./docs/source/imgs/example_tree_XY_Alpha_shape.png)_Here we see an example of an alpha shape for the same tree disussed above_

-# Future Direction
+## Future Direction

-- We hope to widen the use cases for our tool by integrating additionall real world data (i.e wind speed and direction, rain intensity and angle, etc.).
+- We hope to widen the use cases for our tool by integrating additional real world data (i.e wind speed and direction, rain intensity and average angle, etc.).
-- By growing python libraries for spacial analysis (scipy-spacial, open3d) we hope to all for the projection of cylinders at an arbitrary angle, to support the afformentioned integration of weather data.
+- By integrating python libraries for spacial analysis (scipy-spacial, open3d) into canoPyHydro, we hope to allow for the projection of cylinders at an arbitrary angle.
+This will lead directly into supporting the afformentioned integration of weather data.
+- Improve the efficiency of the flow finding algorithm and the flow caluclation algorithm.
+This will allow for the processing of larger QSMs and the use of more complex models (i.e. tesselated meshes).
-- Under the branch [improve-find-flows-efficiency](https://github.com/wischmcj/canopyHydrodynamics/tree/improve-find-flows-efficiency) you can see the current work being done to improve the efficiency of the flow finding algorithm.
+  - Under the branch [improve-find-flows-efficiency](https://github.com/wischmcj/canopyHydrodynamics/tree/improve-find-flows-efficiency), you can see the current work being done to meet this goal.
 Early results so as much as a 200x increase in the speed of the algorithm as a result of:
     - migrating the the use of rust based graph models, using the rustworkx library
     - refactoring the current find flow algorithm as a graph traversal algorithm to enable parallel processing

 # Acknowledgements